mcd005/VR-Controlled-Robot-Arm/README.md

 * https://www.youtube.com/watch?v=YwFXQeBmxZ4 - setting up Unity for Oculus Quest 2
 * https://www.xrterra.com/developing-for-vr-with-quest-2-unity-for-the-first-time-a-step-by-step-guide/ - slower and not video
 NOTE: These both explain how to run the Oculus quest 2 as a standalone headset.
 In order to not make it run that way: use the Link.
 In Unity Build settings choose as the platform 'PC, Mac & Linux Standalone'.
+Unity needs the following packages / assets to be downloaded.

+Package manager:
+* XR Interaction Toolkit (latest)
+* XR Plugin Management (latest)
+* Oculus XR Plugin (latest)

+Asset:
+* Oculus Integration: contains OVRInput, OVRManager etc. NOTE no need to download all the files (they take a lot of space), I have found that the VR package is the only needed file for this to work.

 How to run:
 1. Turn on headset and make sure Oculus Link is enabled